shoprunback/documentation/source/inventory.html.md

 ---
-title: ShopRunBack Documentation for the prestashop addon
+title: ShopRunBack Documentation for the inventory application

-language_tabs:
-  - php: PHP

 toc_footers:
   - <a href='http://dashboard.shoprunback.com'>Sign Up for a Developer Key</a>